 - Be patient.
-It may take a while for you to adjust to being back at work.
+It may take a while for you to adjust to being back.
 Try not to get frustrated if you think your progress isn’t going quickly.
 These things can take time.

 - Try to stay organised at work.
 List your tasks and manage your time, so things don’t get on top of you.

 - Don’t be afraid to ask for help.
-If you are feeling overwhelmed at work, speak to your manager to get some support.
+If you are feeling overwhelmed, speak to your manager to get some support.

 - Take care of yourself.
 Make sure you exercise regularly, eat a balanced diet, and keep in touch with family and friends.

-For many people, going back to work has advantages.
+For many people, going back to your workplace has advantages.
 It can help you with your recovery, increase your confidence, give you more independence, and lets you interact with people.

 If you are considering heading back to work and feel overwhelmed by it all, you can speak to a health practitioner or call one of our counsellors on Suicide Call Back Service 1300 659 467.